b0llull0s/Arch-Installation-Scripts/README.md

 ### Zsh Plugings, Aliases and Functions:

-- `Ohmyzsh` and `pywal` integration
+- `Ohmyzsh` and `pywal` integration.
-- Some handy aliases to use `systemctl` and your system in general
+- Some handy aliases to use `systemctl` and your system in general.
-- `Git` pluging and most useful aliases
+- `Git` pluging and most useful aliases.
 - `Cheat.sh` implemented on a function to use as `cheat <argument>`
 - Safe deletion of files using `scrup` and `schred` on a funtion to use as `rmk <argument>`
-- Some `zsh` plugins
+- Some `zsh` plugins.

 ### Custom Scripts:

-- Waybar reset for troubleshooting
+- Waybar reset for troubleshooting.
-- Theme Change
+- Theme Change.
-- Screenshot and edition
+- Screenshot and edition.

 ### Cybersecurity features:

-- Black Arch libraries
+- Black Arch libraries.
-- Wireshark profiles
+- Wireshark profiles.

 ## Installation: